OpenIPC/openipc.github.io/store.md

 [![Telegram](https://openipc.org/images/telegram_button.svg)][telegram]

-> [!IMPORTANT]
+### Important

-> This table will show orders placed in the OpenIPC store that have any problems.
+This table will show orders placed in the OpenIPC store that have any problems.

->
-> If your order is not here, you can rest assured for now.
+If your order is not here, you can rest assured for now.

->
-> 2024.08.25
+Last updated - 2024.08.25

+### Statuses

 | Order  | Country         | Existing problem                              | Current status                                | Actions taken or expected                                    |
 |:------:|-----------------|-----------------------------------------------|-----------------------------------------------|--------------------------------------------------------------|